gordoni/aiplanner/README.md

   - A Monte-Carlo simulator to assess strategy performance.

-  - A variety of correlation preserving bootstraping and synthetic return generation options for the Monte Carlo simulator.
+  - A variety of correlation preserving bootstrapping and synthetic return generation options for the Monte Carlo simulator.

   - The ability to report the odds of portfolio failure, the time